fidothe/slack-gardening/README.md

 You need to have a Slack API token and to know which team you're a member of and want to delete files from.

+## Getting a Slack API token
+You can use one of Slack’s ‘test API tokens’ for this.
+To get one, visit https://api.slack.com/docs/oauth-test-tokens and create one for the appropiate team.
+Keep it safe and secret, anyone with this token can do anything on Slack you can, acting as you.

 ## Usage

 1. Download / clone this repository